-■ Double Pipe Creek
+Double Pipe Creek

 Water returns in the watershed are largely comprised of municipal WWTP returns (2.6 mgd, 44%), quarry discharges (1.7 mgd, 30%), and septic returns (1.5 mgd, 26%).
-Total returns
+Total returns are projected to increase from the existing rate of 5.8 mgd to a buildout rate of 9.5 mgd.
+Given the present level of analysis, water resources in the Double Pipe Creek watershed are available in sufficient quantities that they could be developed to meet projected buildout demands.

-Double Pipe Creek Watershed Groundwater Demand and Availability
+Double Pipe Creek Watershed